Chapter 13:Interact With Other Modules

 - Add two modules: "account" and "expenses_account".
 Hide the

-attribute to false, and only display the "account" accounting module. - Override the "accept" operation logic of the
+expenses_accountmodule in the AppFinder by setting itsapplicationattribute to false, and only display the "account" accounting module. - Override the "accept" operation logic of the

-model to automatically generate accounting vouchers when triggered.
+expenses.ExpenseBillmodel to automatically generate accounting vouchers when triggered.

 Whenever we interact with other modules, we must remember Oinone's modular characteristics.
 Suppose you have developed both the expense management module and the accounting module.
 If we plan to sell the application to enterprise customers, some may need to transfer expense data to the accounting system for financial processing and generate corresponding accounting vouchers, while others may not.

-(accounting) modules and include the logic for creating accounting vouchers from expense bills in expense management.
+For such scenarios, a common practice is to create a "link" module.
+In our example, this module will depend on the expenses (expense management) and account (accounting) modules and include the logic for creating accounting vouchers from expense bills in expense management.
 This way, the expense management and accounting modules can be installed independently.
 When both modules are installed, installing the link module will provide the new functionality.

 Exercise